-I read this article written recently by Tom Loeblein, President/CEO of Healthcare Management Consultants, and it completely resonated with me.
-I see so many organizations that wrestle with the exact challenges regarding accountability that Tom discusses.
+I read a recent article (reprinted below) by Tom Loeblein, President/CEO of Healthcare Management Consultants, and it completely resonated with me.
+I see so many organizations that wrestle with the challenges regarding accountability that Tom discusses.
 And, I see business owners and managers struggle with (and complain about) low/non-performing employees, but take little corrective action.

 “When your teammate looks you in the eye and holds you accountable, that’s the greatest kind of leadership there is.”
 Doug Collins, Philadelphia 76ers Coach

 Why is your company not growing like you know it could?
 Could it be that you are missing that key ingredient – accountability?
 Many organizations simply do a poor job holding others accountable.
 This can be crippling because leaders that fail to hold themselves accountable rarely hold others accountable.
 Thus, starting the trickle-down mentality where no one is being held accountable.

 Coach Bill Belichick just won his fifth Super Bowl as head coach of the New England Patriots setting a new record.
 Want to know his secret?
 Tom Brady, his star quarterback says of Belichick “Coach Belichick holds us accountable every day.”

 Our firm is similar to many of our clients – we have a leadership team of equal partners.
 This poses an interesting challenge for accountability.
 How does one “owner” hold another “owner” accountable?
 The answer is that it requires an incredible amount of trust.
 It also requires that each partner clearly understand the vision and mission of the firm and are able to put the good of the firm above self.

 We have clients that have a single owner but struggle with holding a long-time office manager accountable for fear of upsetting her.
 It is just simpler to not address it.
 At my firm, we have found that accountability does not have to be ignored.
 You can, and must, create a culture of accountability if you want to improve the success of your business.